ahmad212o/nodeJsPractice/README.md

 # nodeJsPractice
-it a simple blog project
+It's a simple blog project
 that has crud operations ,image upload and user authentication